What are the most common causes of hair loss?

 4. Make sure you’re eating a balanced, protein-rich diet - essential for nutrition-related hair loss

-Additionally, it’s just as important to make sure you’re eating enough food every day based on your gender, age, and levels of physical activity.
+Additionally, it’s just as essential to make sure you’re eating enough food every day based on your gender, age, and levels of physical activity.
 If you’re not consuming enough food, your body won’t have the nutrients and energy necessary to function at its best – and your hair can be one of the first things to suffer visibly.

 5. Ensure you’re getting the right vitamins and minerals - best for postpartum, stress, and nutrition-related hair loss

 In addition to protein, various vitamins and minerals are crucial to include in a hair-healthy diet.
-A diet lacking in zinc, iron, fatty acids, folic acid, biotin, vitamin A, vitamin D, and/or vitamin E can contribute to poor hair health.
-In addition to adding foods rich in these vitamins and minerals to your diet, you may want to talk to your doctor about whether you should be adding any supplements to your routine to help support your hair.
+A diet lacking zinc, iron, fatty acids, folic acid, biotin, vitamin A, vitamin D, and/or vitamin E can contribute to poor hair health.
+In addition to adding foods rich in these vitamins and minerals to your diet, you may want to talk to your doctor about whether you should add any supplements to your routine to help support your hair.

 6. Treat yourself to regular scalp massages